boku7/boku7.github.io/_posts/2021-08-19-Bof-WhereAmI.md

 ```
 + We see that the strings are there as Unicode.
 You can tell because of the `00` after everything.
   + Windows Unicode strings are 2 bytes (4 hex characters).
-+ We can see that the Unicode strings end with a `00 00` unicode byte.
++ We can see that the Unicode strings end with a `00 00` Unicode byte.

 ## Assembly Shellcode to get to Environment from Anywhere in Memory